 We all hope it never does, but if disaster should strike, finances are the last thing you'll want to worry about.
 You can make it easier on yourself, and your loved ones, if your finances are in order.
 Disaster-proof your finances with a budget.
 Here are a few suggestions to help in the same

-The US Bureau of Economic Analysis estimates that personal savings as a percentage of disposable personal income was negative 0.7 percent in August.
-That means the average person spent more money than he or she made in August.
+The US Bureau of Economic Analysis estimates that personal savings as a percentage of disposable personal income has been less than 4 percent in 2017.
 If you're on par for average here, you probably won't need to wait for Mother Nature to create a disaster, you're creating your own.

 Since budgets are in that same category as diets – most of us begin one every January and are done by February – you need to find one that works for you in order to stick with it.
 For most of us, that means finding a software program that is automatic and able to easily track transactions from multiple checking accounts, debit cards and credit cards.
 But even if you use cash and the paper envelope method of budgeting, create a spending plan, and stick to it.
 Make sure you set aside some money for personal spending for those impulse buys.
 This will give you some freedom without negatively affecting your overall plan.